jideCreppy/shop-postcode-service/README.md

 ```

 # Run Console Command
-#### This command will download specific archived postcode data from http://parlvid.mysociety.org/os/ as a compressed zip file.
+#### This command will download and process postcode data retrieved as archived files (similar to browser based downloads) from http://parlvid.mysociety.org/os/.
-#### And extract postcode information from a CSV file which is then added to the database.

 ```
 php artisan postcode:download
 ```

-# API Documentation
+# API Documentation (Scribe)
 #### For the full API documentation with example requests, responses etc. Make sure the server is running and navigate to http://localhost/docs

 #### To regenerate the scribe documentation run the following command in the terminal within the projects' folder: